JEDI HoloNet

 “We have industry standards for a reason.
 Subroutines like this are extraordinarily rare, and the fact that it’s been embedded within these trusted and reliable machines for over a cycle now is something that no other company has had happen in living memory.
 It’s a miscarriage of safety and, in fact, we call upon the Galactic Republic to launch a full investigation into how this ‘bug’ was implanted anyway.
 Something this severe could indicate no less than sabotage.”

-The Associated Presses have not found any evidence to support a theory that malignant intentions were involved with this programming error, however, the Galactic Republic’s Senatorial subcommittee on Business Ethics and Oversight did say that they would launch an investigation to clear the air.
+The Affiliated Press have not found any evidence to support a theory that malignant intentions were involved with this programming error, however, the Galactic Republic’s Senatorial subcommittee on Business Ethics and Oversight did say that they would launch an investigation to clear the air.
 Industrial Automation responded saying they would fully cooperate with whatever the Galactic Republic required in order to clear their name of malfeasance.

-More on this story as it develops, this is Quan Regal of the Associated Presses
+More on this story as it develops, this is Quan Regal of the Affiliated Press

 421.05 // Terrible Cargo Shuttle Crash!